(e.g.)iframe>

 Nose Poop is available in Spanish.

-Singing Bird is about a child's love for music and his journey to the performance stage as a composer, musician, and in theater.
-This is " The Lourde Childs Story."
+"This is, The Lourde Child's Story."
+"Singing Bird," is about a child's love for music and his journey to the performance stage as a composer, musician, and theater performer.
 Follow Lourde Childs on all media platforms as he continues to pursue his career in the performance arts.

 Singing Bird is available in Spanish.